corda/jmeter-sampler/README.md

 ## Code Examples

-In the src/main section, you'll finda Kotlin and Java example of a sampler that runs flows via JMeter to gauge the performance of a Corda installation.
+In the `src/main` section, you'll find a Kotlin and Java example of a sampler that runs flows via JMeter to gauge the performance of a Corda installation.
 They are actually a copy of the `CashIssueAndPaySampler` distributed with the performance test suite.